mirkovicmilica/DeepHack/README.md

-# 📌 Taskify
+# 📌 Tasky

-### Welcome to **Taskify** 🎯 – the ultimate cross-platform Flutter app, powered by Firebase, that turns everyday chores and tasks into fun, collaborative, and rewarding experiences!
-Whether you're sharing a house, working on a school project, or just looking to stay productive with your partner or coworkers, **Taskify** helps you stay on top of responsibilities by assigning, verifying, and rewarding completed tasks in an engaging and gamified way.
+### Welcome to **Tasky** 🎯 – the ultimate cross-platform Flutter app, powered by Firebase, that turns everyday chores and tasks into fun, collaborative, and rewarding experiences!
+Whether you're sharing a house, working on a school project, or just looking to stay productive with your partner or coworkers, **Tasky** helps you stay on top of responsibilities by assigning, verifying, and rewarding completed tasks in an engaging and gamified way.

 Create and manage task groups effortlessly – from student homes and classrooms to offices and couples.
 Each group is tailored to its context: roommates can handle household chores, classmates manage homework and quizzes, and couples can assign fun or helpful tasks to each other.
-Earn points, compete for monthly prizes, and even redeem your hard work in a custom in-app store – Taskify makes productivity social and fun!
+Earn points, compete for monthly prizes, and even redeem your hard work in a custom in-app store – Tasky makes productivity social and fun!

 ---

 ## 🚀 Overview

-Taskify empowers users to:
+Tasky empowers users to:
 - Create and join groups for task sharing.
 - Assign tasks with descriptions, photos, and point-based rewards.
 - Verify task completion through community voting.